 Set Modeling Meets Flow and Mass Cytometry. from Haidong Yi and Natalie Stanley.
 Proceedings of ACM-BCB 2021.
 [Paper on BioArXiv] [Published Paper]

 General.
-We are interested in developing methods to understand flow and mass cyometry data in clinical settings.
+We are interested in developing methods to identify cellular correlates of particular disease states, as assayed with single-cell technologies (flow and mass cytometry and single-cell RNA sequencing).
 The algorithms we develop enable unsupervised automated cell-population discovery, extraction of biologically meaningful features, and comprehensive visualization.
 The ultimate goal of these algorithms is to uncover cell-types and signaling pathways that are implicated in some phenotype of interest.
 We develop our methods in a scalable way so that they can easily accommodate hundreds of samples with millions of cells.

 Tracking Cell Populations Identified Automatically.
 Our recent work enables efficient automated cell-population discovery in hundreds of patient samples without throwing any information away.
-We can further study these identified cell-populations and identify differences in frequency or function between patient phenotypes.
+We can further study these identified cell-populations and identify differences in frequency or function of particular immune cell-types that differentiate particular patient phenotypes.
 These analyses can be used as a complement to or in place of manual gating.

 Modeling Cytometry Data as Sets.
 Our recent work explores modeling flow and mass cytometry data as a collection of sets.
 A set representation is useful for samples profiled with flow and mass cytometry since 1) a variable number of cells are profiled per sample and 2) the order in which cells are profiled as no biological relevance.
 To predict patient phenotypes, our objective was therefore to predict a label for each set.
 This was achieved by applying a deep learning approaches for set classification.